Last updated: April 22, 2021

 In sales, if you want to be productive, you need to spend more of your time selling.
 To achieve that, you need all the relevant information about a lead in one place.
 That way, you’re able to find the hottest leads and close those deals, instead of chasing the data.

 For sales, that one place is usually the CRM.
 Using a CRM with marketing automation enables salespeople to see data such as email campaign engagement or which pages a prospect visits on your website in the CRM.
 In this way, sales can quickly gauge what topics they are interested in, without having to do additional research.

 However, to improve your sales, you also need to improve your marketing productivity.
 Companies perform best when they make sure sales and marketing are aligned, rather than each operating in their own individual silos.

 That means marketers need to get information about qualified leads in front of your sales reps as effortlessly as possible.
-You also need to minimize the time spent on building mailing lists and getting your message out.
+To increase marketing efficiency, you also need to minimize the time spent on building mailing lists and getting your message out.

 For both sales and marketing, an important factor is finding and using the right tools for the job.
-By using sales tools that automatically communicate with marketing tools, you can focus on value adding activities—like reaching out to prospects and creating content—rather than worrying about whether you’ve shared the right information.
+By using sales tools that automatically communicate with marketing tools, marketers can focus on value adding activities—like reaching out to prospects and creating content—rather than worrying about whether you’ve shared the right information.

 Using automation for improved salesman productivity